-Silouan overcame severe PTSD, a broken body, and other life trauma to learn how to live free.
+Silouan overcame severe PTSD, a broken body, cancer, and other life trauma to turn his tragedies into triumph.

 My body and soul were broken, literally, after a tragic jet crash.
 I overcame the demons of depression, anxiety, and PTSD, healed my body, and learned to use all the broken pieces as fuel for living.
 My mission is equipping people to rise up, live free, and help others do the same.”

 Keep reading for the full story on Silouan’s life, or you can learn more through an interview with Los Angeles California’s number #1 morning drive host, Bill Handel: Click here to listen to Silouan and Bill.

 “Silouan Green’s journey of overcoming incredible personal trauma to find passion and purpose in life is both inspirational and timely.
 I look forward to helping spread the word and reach those who need to hear his message.”